International Tower Hill Mines (NYSEAMERICAN:THM) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Free Report) (TSE:ITH) in a research note published on Wednesday.
+StockNews.com started coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Free Report) (TSE:ITH) in a report published on Tuesday morning.
 The brokerage issued a sell rating on the mining company’s stock.

 Insider Activity

-In other International Tower Hill Mines news, major shareholder Paulson & Co.
-Inc. bought 2,268,256 shares of International Tower Hill Mines stock in a transaction dated Thursday, January 18th.
-The shares were purchased at an average cost of $0.66 per share, with a total value of $1,497,048.96.
-Following the completion of the purchase, the insider now owns 64,198,980 shares of the company’s stock, valued at $42,371,326.80.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Insiders own 2.56% of the company’s stock.
+In related news, major shareholder Paulson & Co.
+Inc. acquired 2,268,256 shares of the stock in a transaction dated Thursday, January 18th.
+The stock was acquired at an average cost of $0.66 per share, with a total value of $1,497,048.96.
+Following the completion of the transaction, the insider now owns 64,198,980 shares in the company, valued at approximately $42,371,326.80.
+The purchase was disclosed in a document filed with the SEC, which is accessible through this link.
+Company insiders own 2.56% of the company’s stock.

 International Tower Hill Mines Ltd., a mineral exploration company, engages in the acquisition, exploration, and development of mineral properties.
 It holds or has rights to acquire interests in the Livengood gold project covering an area of approximately 19,546 hectares located to the northwest of Fairbanks, Alaska.